tspascoal/GitHubActions.Gates.Samples/README.md

 The code uses a very small portion of code derived from [Octokit.net.extensions](https://github.com/mirsaeedi/octokit.net.extensions) which is licensed under the MIT License - Copyright (c) 2018 Ehsan Mirsaeedi

 Besides using [Octokit.Net](https://github.com/octokit/octokit.net) as a dependency, the project also copied some files as well (with some changes) to facilitate Unit testing.
-Octokit.Net is lincesed under the MIT License - Copyright (c) 2023 GitHub, Inc.
+Octokit.Net is licensed under the MIT License - Copyright (c) 2023 GitHub, Inc.

 The derivations are clearkly marked as such in the source code.